 If you can pass all four of their practice exams, the real test will be a walk in the park.

 Spaced repetition NSCA flashcards

 But overall, my flashcards only consist of 100 in the deck.
-There are much more than 500 flashcards and definitions that you will need to know.
+There are more than 500 flashcards and definitions that you will need to know.

-On top of that, my flashcards are the old-style flashcards.
+On top of that, my flashcards are old-style flashcards.
 I highly recommend trying out intelligent spaced repetition flashcards.
 They will significantly reduce your study time and will help you keep all of these definitions in your long-term memory for much longer.

 NSCA Mnemonics for better memorization

 I highly suggest you create your own mnemonics while studying for the NSCA CPT test.
-These will help turn difficult to learn topics into more fun and digestible stories for you to digest.
+These will help turn difficult-to-learn topics into more fun and digestible stories for you to digest.

 Basically, the weirder you can make your story, the more likely you will remember it during the test and beyond.